vphantom/vpweb/BROWSER_SUPPORT.md

 ## Newly Available

-This is slightly risky but acceptable for non-essential features.
+This is slightly risky but acceptable for non-essential features, as long as they degrade gracefully.

 ### Media Queries